helpfulrobot/tkiehne-silverstripe-tumblrfeed/README.md

 ```

 *  Build and flush using `/dev/build/?flush=1`
-*  Add Tumblr API keys and blog name via Admin > Settings > Tumblr tab
+*  Add Tumblr API keys and blog name via Admin > Settings > Tumblr tab ([Register your application](https://www.tumblr.com/oauth/apps) to get your API keys)
-*  Place Include call in your template (see below for options), e.g.:
+*  Place and Include call in your template (see below for options), e.g.:

 ```
     <% include TumblrPosts Posts=$TumblrPostsList %>